 Enamel paint is often thought of as hard, glossy, and used in sparing quantities, much like fingernail polish.
-Modelers and hobbyists also frequently use enamel paint to add vivid colors and durability to small crafts.
-This type of paint's main purpose is for appliance finish touch-ups, though it can be used for more than just small items.
-If you're in need of a paint that forms a hard shell and provides reliable protection, enamel just might be the finish for you.
+Modelers and hobbyists frequently use enamel paint to add vivid colors and durability to small crafts.

 Enamel paint is defined more by its qualities than by its content.
-In the broadest sense, enamel paint means any solvent-based paint that dries to a hard, vitreous (glass-like) shell.
+In the broadest sense, enamel paint means any solvent-based paint that dries to a hard, vitreous-like (or, glass-like) shell.
 Solvent-based paints are also called oil-based paints, in contrast with water-based paints.

 In reality, air-dry enamel paints are far softer than true enamels formed in a kiln.
 Paint manufacturers have further widened the definition by sometimes attaching the word enamel to water-based paints, thus losing the one ingredient that usually ties together all enamel paints: solvents.